 We don't, however, always want to do good to others—and it can be hard to guide a child, adolescent, or employee to use freedom wisely.
 It can be hard to use freedom wisely ourselves, too, and little eyes are often watching.

 Imagine discovering a way that you can do good, freely, with minimal effort.

-Imagine not needing to be forced to do things—and not needing to force yourself.
+Imagine not needing to be forced to do things—and rarely needing to force yourself.

 Imagine having a body and mind that cooperate in helping you live peaceably with others.

 You don't have to imagine.
 Practicing the 8 Questions for just 60 minutes per week can help you do just that—and it can help your spouse and children, too.